cardinal9999/QuackQuackHonk/README.md

 print:"Hello, world!"
 ```
 ## Data types
-All programming languages have different datatypes.
+All programming languages have different datatypes — QuackQuackHonk has 8.
+The difference is that:

-QuackQuackHonk has 8 data types.
+**QuackQuackHonk stores loops and if statements in variables so they can be used multiple times.**
 ## Commands
 Most QuackQuackHonk code looks like this: <a/>
 [command]:[token] <a/>